zhiyong4113/addressbook-level3/doc/DeveloperGuide.md

 3. User requests to delete a specific person in the list
 4. AddressBook deletes the person <br>
 Use case ends.

+#### Use case: Rename existing tag

+**MSS**

+1. User requests to list peresons
+2. AddressBook shows a list of persons
+3. User requests to rename the existing tag of a specific person in the list
+4. AddressBook updates the tag of the person
+Use case ends.

 **Extensions**